-Prompt resumption of delivery 3.1.
-Except for emergency situations where the risk of harm is material and imminent or when the supplier is precluded from giving prior notice by a governmental body, the supplier should give a customer a reasonable opportunity to cure or mitigate the basis for the Suspension prior to the actual Suspension.
-Payment during Suspension 3.2.
-The customer should be obligated to continue to pay for the services or goods suspended if the Suspension was due to customer's breach of the contract.
-If the underlying cause was outside the control of the customer or its employees or agents, payment obligations should also be suspended for the relevant period.
-Mitigation of causes 3.3.
+3.2.
 If the underlying cause is outside the control of the parties, the parties should use reasonable efforts to mitigate the effects of the cause that has led to Suspension.

-Suspension ordered by a regulator 3.4.
-If the Suspension is due to a governmental or regulatory order prompted by an act or omission of the supplier, the Suspension of service should be treated as any other disruption of service caused by the supplier under the contract (e.g., pursuant to any SLA and not as a force majeure event ).
+Suspension ordered by a regulator

+3.3.
+If the Suspension is due to a governmental or regulatory order prompted by an act or omission of the supplier, the Suspension of service should be treated as any other disruption of service caused by the supplier under the contract (e.g., pursuant to any SLA and not as a force majeure event).
 The supplier should have an obligation to keep the customer informed of efforts to resolve the basis for the Suspension and of the expected timeline for resolution.
 Customer's termination rights would remain available.